View Traci Kiriakou's Obituary on TheDay.com and share memories

 |

-Westerly - Traci (Riordan) Kiriakou, 31, of Westerly, R.I. and formerly of Montville entered eternal life Nov.
+Westerly - Traci (Riordan) Kiriakou, 31, of Westerly, R.I. and formerly of Montville, died tragically Friday Nov.
 8, 2019.
-Traci was the beloved wife of John Kiriakou.
 She was born Jan.
 18, 1988, in New London the daughter of Timothy and Lori (Jengo) Riordan of New London.

+Traci graduated from Montville High School, class of 2008.
+She then graduated from Central Connecticut State University.
+She was united in marriage to John Kiriakou Sept.
+2, 2012, in Norwich Mrs. Kiriakou, was employed in the Norwich Public Schools in the after school program for a short time, leaving to raise her family.
+She was a caring mother and loving wife who brought fun and joy everywhere she went, a kind and gentle person and to all animals.
+Traci was a loving sprit and always the life of a party.

+Besides her beloved husband John; and parents; she is survived by her two adoring daughters, Peyton and Charleigh Kiriakou; and her paternal grandfather James Jengo of Waterford.

 Her family will receive relatives and friends from 5 to 8 p.m.
-Friday, at the Impellitteri-Malia funeral Home, 84 Montauk Ave., New London.
-Family and friends may gather at 11 a.m.
-Saturday, for a Mass of Christian Burial in St. Joseph Church, Squire St., New London.
-Committal services and interment are private.
+Friday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+A funeral Mass of Christian Burial will be held 11 a.m.
+Saturday, at St. Joseph Church, Squire St., New London.
+Committal and interment will be private.

+In lieu of flowers, donations for Peyton and Charleigh college fund go to https.www.gofundme.com/traci-kiriakou-college-fund-for-daughters.